 Used Work Truck Prices

-According to Work Truck Solutions, the median mileage for used work trucks has been trending upwards since late 2020, a technology-based platform for the commercial vehicle industry focusing on inventory management, operational analytics, and digital marketing solutions.
+According to Work Truck Solutions, the median mileage for used work trucks has been trending upwards since late 2020.
 The most recent metrics show an increase of 5.1% in Q1 2022 compared to Q1 2021 and a 1.2% uptick from Q4 2021.

 Even though median mileage for used commercial vehicles continued to rise, it did not prevent average list prices for these same vehicles from going up as well.
 Prices increased 4.2% in Q1 2022 compared to Q4 2021, and a whopping 31.9% versus Q1 2021.